-Beat the eggs and evaporated milk into the squash.
+Add the beaten eggs and evaporated milk to the squash.
 Reserve 3 Tbsp. of cheddar cheese.
 Add the rest of the cheddar cheese and 1/4 cup of the crackers and place in the prepared baking dish.

 Melt the last of the 2 Tbsp. of butter and mix with the remaining 1/4 cup of cracker crumbs and 3 Tbsp. of cheese.

 Sprinkle the butter, cracker, and cheese mixture on top of the squash.
 Bake for 30-35 min. or until bubbly and browned.

 When you are making a squash casserole, you are going to want to make sure that you find the type of squash that works best for your family.